mkrevuelta/CppMoveBase64/Doc/Abi.md

 Exceptions are handled like in a conventional hourglass pattern.
 In the library side they are converted to some kind of error state variables, and then some header-only code converts those errors back to exceptions in the client side.
 It's ugly, but I don't know any better option.
 Luckily, the ugliness stays inside the library.

-It would be great if we could use `std::unique_ptr` and someday `std::span` (`span` is not yet standard; there's only a `gsl::span`).
+It would be great if we could use `std::unique_ptr` and someday `std::span` (`span` is not yet standard; there's only a `gsl::span` by now).

-`std::unique_ptr` probably contains has the same binary layout in every compiler out there: just one pointer, or two pointers in the custom-deleter flavour.
+`std::unique_ptr` probably has the same binary layout in every compiler out there: just one pointer, or two pointers in the custom-deleter flavour.
 Sadly, this layout is not standardized.
 It is probably a de-facto standard, but we can't rely on it.

 One of the main `gsl` implementations out there stores `gsl::span` as a couple of pointers.
 Another one stores them as a pointer and a signed integer.